April 30th, 2021

 During the summer, air conditioning is synonymous with comfort.
 Fortunately, if your AC is having a problem, you don’t have to transport snow from faraway mountains as Emperor Elagabalus did, or hang a wet cloths in your doorway as the Ancient Egyptians are believed to have done.
 You can call us!

 We perform AC repairs throughout Mercer County, NJ and can get your home’s cooling system working again.
-Whether you need a thermostat replacement in Princeton, NJ or a repair for your Mitsubishi Ductless system, we can help.
+Whether you need a thermostat replacement in Princeton, NJ or a repair for your boiler in West Windsor, NJ, we can help.

 All Content © 2021 SG Heating & Air Conditioning LLC – All Rights Reserved